jussisaurio/zod-ts-perftest/README.md

 `npm run build-bench` to run `tsc` with `extendedDiagnostics`

-Modify zod's typings in `node_modules/zod` to test stuff :D
+Either modify zod's typings in `node_modules/zod` or `npm link` a local copy and do modifications there.
+Remember to build `zod` in between!